Gravitational renormalization of quantum field theory: Abstract

 \section{Abstract}

-We propose to include gravity in quantum field theory non-perturbatively by modifying the propagators so that each virtual particle in a Feynman graph move in the space-time determined by the momenta of the other particles in the same graph.
-By making additional working assumptions, we are able to put this idea at work and obtain a modified Feynman propagator for the massless neutral scalar field which shows a suppression at high momentum strong enough to entail finite results to all loop orders for processes involving at least two virtual particles.
+We propose to include gravity in quantum field theory non-perturbatively, by modifying the propagators so that each virtual particle in a Feynman graph move in the space-time determined by the four-momenta of the other particles in the same graph.
+By making additional working assumptions, we are able to put this idea at work in a simplified context, and obtain a modified Feynman propagator for the massless neutral scalar field.
+Our expression shows a suppression at high momentum, strong enough to entail finite results, to all loop orders, for processes involving at least two virtual particles.